-No. The registration obligation will be subject to exceptions, although they will apply only to a few rare situations in which bonds are offered for subscription to professional clients, as referred to in Chapter 1 Section 18 of the Investment Services Act (747/2012), or to approved counterparties, as referred to in Chapter 1 Section 19 of the said act.
-The registration obligation, moreover, will not apply to a credit institution, payment institution, fund management company, investment service provider or alternative fund manager that has obtained an operating licence granted by the Finnish Financial Supervisory Authority or the competent supervisory authority of a country belonging to the European Economic Area countries (EEA country), nor to some other party providing financial services that is subject to the corresponding supervision of such a supervisory authority when operating as a bondholder representative in Finland.
-The registration obligation will also not apply to a business established in another EEA country or a country belonging to the Organisation for Economic Co-operation and Development (OECD) and which is only operating temporarily as a representative in Finland or which has been appointed as a representative for a bond issued by a Finnish company in another EEA country or in a third country.
-Otherwise, a business wishing to operate as a bondholder representative will have to fulfil the conditions for registration specified precisely in the legislative proposal.
+No. Exceptions to the registration obligation will apply to a situation where a prospectus as referred to in the Securities Market Act (746/2012) is not published for a bond or where an application is not made to trade a bond in a regulated market.
+The registration obligation, moreover, will not apply to a credit institution, payment institution, fund management company, investment service provider, alternative fund manager or some other financial services company that has obtained a operating licence granted by the Finnish Financial Supervisory Authority or the competent supervisory authority of a country belonging to the European Economic Area countries (EEA country) or a country belonging to the Organisation for Economic Cooperation and Development (OECD country), nor to some other party providing financial services that is subject to the corresponding supervision of such a supervisory authority when operating as a representative in Finland.
+The registration obligation will also not apply to a business established in another EEA country or OECD country that is only operating temporarily as a representative in Finland or which has been appointed as a representative for a bond issued by a Finnish company in another EEA country or in a third country.
+The registration obligation will also not apply to loan-based crowdfunding where the capital collected is less than EUR 5 million.
+Otherwise, a business wishing to operate as a bondholder representative will have to fulfil the precisely specified conditions for registration.
 At the same time, for existing market operators or businesses considering entering the market, a viable option will be created to practise representation business activity in the bond market in accordance with the principle of proportionality.